-Except for classes developed by non-district teachers, district teachers will be offered the opportunity to teach summer school before non-district teachers.
-The pay for district teachers shall be at the curriculum rate.
+Except for classes developed by non-district teacher educators, district teacher educators will be offered the opportunity to teach summer school before non-district teacher educators.
+The pay for district teacher educators shall be at the curriculum rate.

 Each approximately fifty-minute (50-minute) period taught shall constitute one hour.
-The contracted summer school payment amount shall be paid in accordance with the teacher's summer school contract.
+The contracted summer school payment amount shall be paid in accordance with the teacher-educator's summer school contract.